matrix-construct/construct/include/ircd/ctx/README.md

 among others.

-* The primary user object is `ircd::context` (or `ircd::ctx::context`) which has an `std::thread` interface.
+* The primary user object is `ircd::context` (or `ircd::ctx::context`) which has an `std::thread`-like interface.
+By default the lifetime of this instance has significance, and when `context` goes out of scope, a termination is sent to the child context and the parent yields until it has joined (see DETACH and WAIT_JOIN flags to change this behavior).
+Take note that this means by default a child context may never be able to complete (or even be entered at all!) if the parent constructs and then desctructs `context` without either any flags or any strategy by the parent to wait for completion.

-* There is no preemptive interleaving of contexts.
+> There is no preemptive interleaving of contexts.
 This makes every sequence of instructions executed a natural transaction requiring no other method of exclusion.
 It also allows for introspective conditions, i.e: if context switch
 occurred: refresh value, else the old value is good.
-This is impossible in a preemptive environment as the result may have changed at every step during and after the process.
+This is impossible in a preemptive environment as the result may have changed at instruction boundaries rather than at cooperative boundaries.

 ### Context Switching